 •Adults without an obvious source of blood loss – Adults without an obvious source of blood loss must be evaluated for occult gastrointestinal malignancy unless there is a clear reason not to do so.
 This is especially true for individuals >50 years of age, non-menstruating women, and those at increased risk of colorectal cancer based on family history or other risk factors.
 (See "Colorectal cancer: Epidemiology, risk factors, and protective factors", section on 'Risk factors'.)

-Severe/life-threatening anemia — Patients with severe, severely symptomatic (eg, with symptoms of myocardial ischemia), or life-threatening anemia should be treated with red blood cell (RBC) transfusion because correction of iron deficiency anemia using iron replacement requires time for iron administration and maturation of RBC progenitors to reticulocytes and mature RBCs.
+Severe/life-threatening anemia — Patients with severe, severely symptomatic (eg, with symptoms of myocardial ischemia), or life-threatening anemia should be treated with red blood cell (RBC) transfusion because correction of iron deficiency anemia using iron replacement requires time for iron administration and incorporation into RBCs.

-RBC transfusion can be life saving for the patient who is hemodynamically unstable because of active bleeding, and/or when evidence of end-organ ischemia secondary to severe iron deficiency anemia is present.
+RBC transfusion can be life saving for the patient who is hemodynamically unstable due to active bleeding, and/or when evidence of end-organ ischemia secondary to severe anemia is present.
 The following may be expected for each unit of packed RBCs transfused to an adult, as long as there is not ongoing bleeding:

 ●Total volume – 300 mL

 ●Iron – 200 mg (in the form of hemoglobin)

 ●Increase in hematocrit – approximately 3 percentage points